 Preheat the oven to 375° and bring a large pot of liberally salted water to a boil.
 Add the rigatoni and cook until al dente.
 Drain the pasta in a colander and set aside.

 Make the sauce by heating 1 tbsp of olive oil over medium heat in a large, heavy pot.
 Add the chicken sausage and sauté until it’s beginning to brown and render some fat.
 Remove the browned sausage to a plate with a slotted spoon.

 Add another tbsp of oil the pot and the yellow onion.
 Sauté 3-5 minutes, until the onion is translucent.
 Add the garlic, pepper flakes, and oregano and stir to cook 1 more minute.
 Stir in the tomato paste and cook 2 minutes more.
 Pour in the vodka and scrape up anything stuck to the bottom of the pan.
-Let the vodka reduce almost completely then add the tomatoes with their juice, 1 tsp salt, and 1/2 tsp black pepper.
+Let the vodka reduce almost completely then add the tomatoes with their juice, 2-1/2 tsp salt, and 1/2 tsp black pepper (or to taste).
 Stir to combine and bring the mixture to a boil.
-Reduce the heat and let the sauce simmer 15 minutes until the flavors have melded.
+Reduce the heat and let the sauce simmer on low for 10 minutes until the flavors have melded.

-Off the heat, add the rigatoni, sausage, and halved amounts of each cheese (so 1/4 cup Parmesan, 1/2 cup fontina, and 1/2 cup mozzarella) to the sauce in the pot and give everything a big stir to combine.
-Transfer the mixture to a large oiled baking dish and smooth it out to lay in an even layer.
+Off the heat, add the rigatoni, sausage, and the cubed fontina and mozzarella to the sauce in the pot and give everything a big stir to evenly coat.
+Transfer the mixture to a large oiled baking dish and smooth it out to spread in an even layer.
 Top it with the grated parm.
 Cover the dish with foil and place on a middle rack in the oven to bake 20 minutes.
 Uncover the dish and bake another 15 minutes, or until hot and bubbly and browned on top, moving the dish to an upper rack to brown the top more if needed.
 Let stand 10 minutes before serving hot.